Why This Doctor Stopped Her Surgical Career to Homeschool Her Son

 I left practice at an inflection point in my career when my department had just announced my promotion as the director of medical student education in surgery at my hospital.
 I had my dream job.
 Furthermore, my work had defined me for so long, that it was incredibly difficult to leave.

-Even afterward, when I was well into the rhythm of homeschooling, I struggled with the issue of stewardship – was it right for me to put away these finely-honed clinical skills when God had carried me through a decade of specialized training?
+Even afterwards, when I was well into the rhythm of homeschooling, I struggled with the issue of stewardship – was it right for me to put away these finely-honed clinical skills when God had carried me through a decade of specialized training?

 Now, those anxieties have ceded to gratitude.